JinLabBioinfo/HiCorr/README.md

 # HiCorr
 HiCorr is a pipeline designed to normalize HiC data.
 It needs to be run in an unix/linux environment.
-Currently it includes reference files of genome build hg19, mm10 to be added.
+Currently it includes reference files of genome build hg19 and mm10.

 ### How to setup
 1. Download everything into your local machine.